Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 and other Y coordinates.

-This also means that angles are counter clock wise instead of clock wise on every other platform.
+This also means that angles are counter clock wise instead of clock wise on the other platforms.

 There's also a bug in Xamarin.Forms.MacOS.
-Their PageRenderer and ScrollViewRenderer don't have virtual methods
+Their ScrollViewRenderer doesn't have a virtual method

-OnElementChanged and OnElementPropertyChanged to override.
-Therefore I cannot hook into those elements' touch handlers.
+OnElementChanged to override.
+Therefore I cannot hook into that elements' touch handlers.

 I submitted a PR to Xamarin in October 2017